-One of the units in the 12 week class I teach on birth, baby care, and reproductive health, is on how children learn.
-I tell them about how children who are deprived of conversation in their first two years of life have a word deficit that can almost never be made up in terms of an intellectual advantage.
-I tell them that children are natural learners and all they need is for at least one adult in their life to take an interest in what they think and what they discover, and to encourage them in their discoveries, in order to become a life long learner and succeed in school and work.
-I tell them that if they are hit all the time for making mistakes they will become afraid to try, and afraid to learn.
-This is of course based on all the latest research on these subjects.
+One of the units in the 12 week class we teach on birth, baby care, and reproductive health, is on how children learn.
+We tell mothers about how children who are deprived of conversation in their first two years of life have a developmental deficit that they will never recover from.
+We tell them that children are natural learners and all they need is for at least one adult in their life to take an interest in what they think and what they discover in order to become a life long learner and succeed in school and work.
+I tell them that if they hit children all the time for making mistakes they will become afraid to try, and afraid to learn.

 Often I hear that it’s nothing we can change.
 “That’s just the way it is.
 That’s the culture.
 It’s very normal for them.
 You will have a hard time getting them to do things differently.”

 All of these things are true.
 But that doesn’t mean we stop trying.